agents-md

 - Hierarchical systems: check if root content belongs in a sub-file, and if sub-files duplicate LCA knowledge.

-- Present results: before/after line counts, what moved where, what removed and why, complete rewritten file(s).
+- Present results: before/after line counts, what moved where, what removed and why, what gaps were identified and how they were resolved, complete rewritten file(s).

 Maintenance